 When winter is winding down, a lot of animals come out of hiding to start getting ready for spring.
 Raccoons are one of the busiest and curious creatures to roam through urban areas thanks to their love of easy meals.
 If given the chance, these larger vermin will literally eat you out of house and home!
 At Skedaddle we know the kind of damage raccoons can do to your house.
-If you see any signs of their activity, look into our Humane Wildlife Prevention Houston chapter to help get rid of the nocturnal nuisances.
+If you see any signs of their activity, look into our Humane Wildlife Prevention services in Ajax to help get rid of the nocturnal nuisances.

 Smelling Bad on the Inside

 Many people know that raccoons can devastate a lawn or trash barrels, but the real destructiveness comes to a head when they wriggle their way inside.
 Because of their propensity to chew into things, they can make short work of awnings and eaves to get into the warmth and shelter of your home.
 Once inside, they can wreak all kinds of havoc, leading to costly repairs once they’re through.
-Thanks to humane wildlife prevention Houston residents can contact professionals when spotting signs of damage like these:
+Thanks to humane wildlife prevention Ajax residents can contact professionals when spotting signs of damage like these:

 - Holes in the exterior: Raccoons are stronger than they look, and with their dexterous paws they can rip the shingles and siding right off of buildings.
 Their persistence knows no bounds, and they’ll dig right through walls to squeeze their bodies indoors to nest.
 They also don’t care about water damage, so those holes will likely remain open and precipitation will find its way inside, causing even more problems.
 Matching siding, fixing walls and repairing roofs add up in costs, so preventing damage before it happens is helpful in the long run.